Hope: Hinduism

 In historic literature of Hinduism, hope is referred to with Pratidhi (Sanskrit: प्रतिधी), or Apêksh (Sanskrit: अपेक्ष).
 It is discussed with the concepts of desire and wish.
 In Vedic philosophy, karma was linked to ritual sacrifices (yajna), hope and success linked to correct performance of these rituals.
 In Vishnu Smriti, the image of hope, morals and work is represented as the virtuous man who rides in a chariot directed by his hopeful mind to his desired wishes, drawn by his five senses, who keeps the chariot on the path of the virtuous, and thus is not distracted by the wrongs such as wrath, greed, and other vices.

 In the centuries that followed, the concept of karma changed from sacramental rituals to actual human action that builds and serves society and human existence–a philosophy epitomized in the Bhagavad Gita.
 Hope, in the structure of beliefs and motivations, is a long-term karmic concept.
 In Hindu belief, actions have consequences, and while one's effort and work may or may not bear near term fruits, it will serve the good, that the journey of one's diligent efforts (karma) and how one pursues the journey, sooner or later leads to bliss and moksha.

+Buddhism

+Buddhism's teachings are centered around the concept of hope.
+It puts those who are suffering on a path to a more harmonious world and better well-being.
+Hope acts as a light to those who are lost or suffering.
+Factors of Saddha (faith), wisdom, and aspiration work together to form practical hope.
+Practical hope is the foundation of putting those suffering on a path toward inner freedom and holistic well-being.
+It instills the belief in positive outcomes even in the midst of suffering and adversity.